Traditional Irish Christmas recipes

 Plum Pudding (25th December)

-For a perfect dessert, follow these traditional Irish Christmas recipes for plum pudding and accompaniments.
+For a perfect dessert, follow this simple Irish Christmas recipe for plum pudding and accompaniments.

 Spiced beef for St Stephen's Day